jonabako/Corona-Archive-Project/README.md

 - Improved Installation Steps -- previous one was not complete
 - Automated MySQl user creation to simplify installation -- this was assumed in previous sprint which made installation a pain

-# Sprint Progress Team 3, Ilyas Benyamna and Ujjwal Khadka
-- [x] Option to download the generated QR code
-- [x] Ability to scan a QR code (pops up in another window)
-        - [x] linking it to the database
-        - [] make testcase to show that it works, see below for detailed instruction on how to scan into places.
-        - [x] implement exit_timestamp
-        - [] add timer
-- [] CSS improvements
-- [x] Ability for Agent to view infected people dropdown and see their info along with which places they visited and at what time
-- [x] Ability for Hospitals to mark visitors as infected
-- [x] Ability for Hospital to see list of visitors (and search)
-- [x] Ability for Agent to register hospitals
-- [x] Ability for Agent to see the list of hospitals (and search)
-- [x] Ability for Agent to see all visitors (and search)
-- [x] Ability for Agent to see registered places (and search)
-- [x] Testing (see test_group3.py)
-- [x] added deployement procedure for windows, see below

-- [] navigate to error page on getting error. for eg wrong email pass instead of displaying error in bottom

 ## Prerequisites